 Heavy Rain’s promise of “interactive drama” sure sounded interesting to a gamer like me, who appreciates great story and characters above anything else in a game.
-I knew that the gameplay would be comprised mostly of quick-time events, a much-hated feature of modern gaming, but I knew they could work well in such a setting.
+I knew that the gameplay would consist mostly of quick-time events, a much-hated feature of modern gaming, but I knew they could work well in such a setting.
 And they do.
 It’s not a conventional game and should not be expected to be such.
 It’s mostly about decision-making and quick reactions, but, at the end, the outcome depends fully on your actions, just like any other game.
 The many different endings available and the fact that any misstep from your part can change things drastically are the main draws of the game.
 It reminds of a “Choose Your Own Adventure” book – or rather, movie.

 Game: Heavy Rain